This policy applies to the Early Years, Main School and Out of School Care facilities.

 - We expect children to be thoughtful, responsible and show consideration for others.

-- We aim for our pupils to develop self discipline, the ability to learn independently and work cooperatively and have proper regard for authority.
+- We aim for our pupils to develop self discipline, the ability to learn independently, build resilience and work cooperatively, having proper regard for authority.

 - Foster a caring attitude for the school environment, including the buildings, inside and outside areas, equipment and personal effects.

-- There will be clear documentation of the code of behaviour for pupils and staff.
+- There will be clear documentation of the code of behaviour for pupils, staff and parents.
 These will be discussed widely prior to agreement and subject to regular review in the light of experience.